Fire Art Guidelines

 Shooting the Show

-Artist agrees that the pyrotechnics display will not start until all performers, safety monitors, and participants are in place, ready and the Fire Art Safety Team (FAST) has granted approval in the form of a signed Pyrotechnics laminate.
+• Artist agrees that the pyrotechnics display will not start until all performers, safety monitors, and participants are in place and ready, and FAST has granted approval in the form of a signed pyrotechnics laminate.

 Safety sweeps are required: